HomeBeans/Fruit VegetablesHow to Grow an Eggplant in a Pot | Aubergine Care

 Soil

-Growing eggplants require a lot of nutrients for growth and a neutral or slightly acidic soil pH.
-Use soil that is rich in nutrients, most preferably loamy soilless potting mix.
-Eggplants thrive in soil, which has adequate and sufficient moisture, so think about the moisture-retaining capability of soil too.
+Use soil that is rich in nutrients, most preferably loamy, soilless potting mix.
+Eggplants thrive in soil that has adequate and sufficient moisture, so think about the moisture-retaining capability of the soil as well.

 Therefore, you should also add a lot of compost or aged manure to the soil to enhance its capacity to retain water.